 Your doctor will explain the risk of you getting certain side effects before you start treatment.
 But they won’t be able to tell you whether any of these side effects will definitely happen to you.
 Some side effects are more likely in some people.

-You have a higher risk of side effects if you have internal radiotherapy as well as external radiotherapy.
+You have a higher risk of side effects if you have brachytherapy as well as external radiotherapy.

 You might have problems passing urine after the radiotherapy ends.
 It might gradually get harder to pass urine over a few weeks or months.
 This is due to the treatment causing a narrowing of the tube from the bladder to the penis (the urethra).
 The narrowing is called a urethral stricture.